orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

+- [ ] Possible as an example: Rabin-Scoot theorem Jonathan tweeted which I first found (while browsing rust docs???) - Apply the inconsistency argument here, does it still make sense??

+---

+Read: [General Intelligence Requires Rethinking Exploration (2022)](2211.07819.pdf) Aleatoric uncertainty / Epistemic uncertainty / Irreducible uncertainty ; explore these? ; or perhaps both are already captured in the vagueness of the 'conceptual uncertainty' idea.

+---

+- https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, computation universality, Halting problem, Rice's theorem, Godels incompleteness theorems

+I suspect there to be some deep (a)symmetries between the certain conceptualizations of 'zero' and 'one'. ...
+For the conceptualization of zero requires some non-zero directionality. (; To have the ability to describe invariance, one needs some variance.)

+---

 The difference in interpretation of 'inconsistency' in mathematical terms, and it's more usual definition of abstract change/directionality/asymmetry?
 - [ ] Is this merely, within one system, there's a single inconsistency, which makes the whole thing ergodic, or is there something else?